lightningorb/orb/docs/source/configuring.rst

    :alt: protocol
    :align: center

-Please note you may need to alter the path (`~/.lnd/tls.cert`) in the command string (we'll add an option box for Umbrel etc. in a future version of Orb.
 You can refer to :ref:`connection-string` if you are curious to know what the connection command does).

 Paste it in your node's terminal, and run it.